gep13/gep13/input/blog/finally-nodo-has-landed.md

 Title: Finally, Nodo has landed!!
 Published: 6/4/2011
 Tags:
-- Nodo
+- nodo
-- Updates
+- updates
-- Windows Phone 7
+- windows phone 7
 ---

 So, after weeks of waiting, the Nodo update has finally landed on my HTC HD7.